alexamies/chinesenotes.com/README.md

 docker exec -it cn-web bash
 ```

-This is not pushed to container registry, rather the web files are stored in
+This is not stored to a container, rather the web files are uploaded to
 Google Cloud Storage.
+These command will run faster if executed from a build
+server in the cloud

 ```
 export BUCKET={your bucket}
 # First time
 gsutil mb gs://$BUCKET
 bin/push.sh
+gsutil web set -m index.html -e 404.html gs://$BUCKET
 ```

 Set the load balancer up after creating the Kubernetes cluster